helm/charts/stable/rabbitmq/README.md

 The [Bitnami RabbitMQ](https://github.com/bitnami/bitnami-docker-rabbitmq) image stores the RabbitMQ data and configurations at the `/bitnami/rabbitmq` path of the container.

-The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
+The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) at this location.
 By default, the volume is created using dynamic volume provisioning.
 An existing PersistentVolumeClaim can also be defined.

 ### Existing PersistentVolumeClaims